lucianpls/mod_retile/README.md

 ## Reproject_Postfix string
 Optional, gets appended to the source URL tile requests, after the tile address

-## Reproject On
-Optional, should be the last reproject directive.
-When set it checks the configuration for sanity

 # Directives in both source and reproject configuration files

 ## Size X Y Z C